ravendb/ravendb-python-embedded/README.md

 EmbeddedServer().start_server(server_options)
 ```
 ##### Security
-There are two options to make ravendb secured in PyRaven-Embedded:<br />
+There are two options to make ravendb secured in Pyravendb-Embedded:<br />
 1) `secured(certificate_path, certificate_password=None)` - For this option you will put a path to a .pfx file for the server and a password to the file
 if you have one.
     ```python